robocube/rcl/README.md

 Longs are 64-bit integer values.
 Any numeric value without a decimal point will be interpreted as a long.

+##### Decimal

+Decimals are an additional numeric type which can be useful for high precision calculations.
+Decimals can also be used to represent extrordinarily large or small numbers.
+Other numeric types can be converted to decimals using `decimal`:

+    RCL>decimal 0 to 15
+    0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15m

+Decimals can be identified by the "m" suffix on the final number in the vector.
+Decimals can be expressed in text using the same syntax:

+    RCL>typename 1 2 3m
+    "decimal"

 ##### Boolean